 国立大学法人東北大学電気通信研究所公式ウェブサイト

-Visual Cognition and Systems
+Visual Information Systems Laboratory

 >> Human and Bio Information Systems Division

-Visual Cognition and Systems
+Visual Information Systems Laboratory

 Researcher